hmtmcse/dtm/README.md

 ```
 8. Create a database into the MySQL.
 9. Run the Project. it will be run **http://localhost:1122** Url
 10. We may use Gradle Wrapper for Run Directly.
-Example: From project root directory run the command ```bash sh ./gradlew bootRun```
+Example: From project root directory run the command ``` sh ./gradlew bootRun```